-By applying for the loan you are certifying that the loan is for a valid home purchase.
-If it is subsequently learned that your loan is not for a valid home purchase, your loan will become a taxable distribution.
+By applying for the loan you are certifying that the loan will be used to purchase your primary residence; second homes and homes for family members do not qualify.
+A loan will not qualify unless you have closed on your primary residence within the last 90 days or expect to close on your residence within the next 90 days.
+If it is subsequently learned that your loan is not for a valid primary residence, your loan will become a taxable distribution.